Tualatin Valley Quilt Barn and Wine Trail

 - “Covered Wagon” block, depicting the Oregon Trail at Century Farm, 3150 NW Thatcher Road

 Next, stop for food in downtown Forest Grove at Bites Restaurant.
-Bites opened in 2016 and serves an ecclectic menu of Asian-inspired fusion foods.
+Bites opened in 2016 and serves an eclectic menu of Asian-inspired fusion foods.

 The first winery stop is not a winery, but a saké brewery, SakéOne (open daily, 11 a.m. to 5 p.m.)
 Sample the exotic tastes of saké at this American owned-and-operated premium saké producer.
 This innovative destination features traditional, fruit-infused and organic saké.

-While driving to the next winery stop, pass by the Eight-Pointed Star pattern of the quilt barn at L-Bar-T Bison Ranch (43465 SW Hiatt Rd., Forest Grove).
-This farm raises North American Bison, which are best to be enjoyed from a distance.
+While driving to the next winery stop, pass by the Eight-Pointed Star pattern of the quilt barn at the former L-Bar-T Bison Ranch (43465 SW Hiatt Rd., Forest Grove).

 Next visit Montinore Estate (open daily, 11 a.m. to 5 p.m.), a biodynamic vineyard and winery, featuring multiple varieties of wine.
 Sample Montinore’s organically-produced wines, from Pinot Noir to Riesling.